 Discover Northwest Arkansas: The Fastest Growing Region of the Natural State

 A region once known for its natural wonders — the Ozark Mountains, Whitaker Point, Beaver Lake and Mount Nebo — is now recognized for being an arts and business hub.
-Northwest Arkansas’s great outdoors are now flanked by cultural destinations like Crystal Bridges Museum of American Art and 21c Museum Hotel in Bentonville, the Walton Arts Center in Fayetteville, and the Walmart Amphitheater in Rogers.
-These arts and culture hubs provide opportunities for year-round enrichment.
+Northwest Arkansas’s great outdoors are now flanked by cultural destinations like Crystal Bridges Museum of American Art and 21c Museum Hotel in Bentonville, the Walton Arts Center in Fayetteville, and the Walmart Arkansas Music Pavilion in Rogers.
+These arts and culture attractions provide opportunities for year-round enrichment.

-North of the metro are Bella Vista and Eureka Springs.
+North of the metro is Bella Vista and east is Eureka Springs.
 Bella Vista is a golf-lovers paradise and popular retirement spot.
 Eureka Springs is an artsy town whose entire downtown is listed on the National Register of Historic Places.
-AmericanStyle has repeatedly named the town one of the top 25 art destinations in the U.S.
+Southern Living has repeatedly named the town one of the top places to see fall foliage.

 Northwest Arkansas is truly a recreational dream.
 Mountain biking, kayaking, fishing — there are endless ways to get outside and explore.
 The highest point in the state can be found at Mount Magazine State Park in Paris at 2,753 feet above sea level.
 Another prominent mountain in the area is Mount Nebo near Dardanelle.
-The Ozark Highlands National Recreation Trail is a 258-mile hiking trail that winds from Lake Fort Smith State Park to the Buffalo National River.
+The Ozark Highlands National Recreation Trail is a 218-mile hiking trail that’s continuously growing.
+Part of the trail winds from Lake Fort Smith State Park all the way to the Buffalo National River.

-Arkansas’s Wine Country is found in this region, and folks from all over come to try the vino at its six wineries.
-All six offer a variety of wines and tastings.
+Arkansas’s Wine Country is found in this region, and folks from all over come to try the vino at its eight wineries.
+All eight offer a variety of wines and tastings.

 Overlooking 34,000-acre Lake Dardanelle and the Arkansas River, Russellville is another key city along Scenic Highway 7.
 With Mount Nebo nearby, Arkansas Tech University and Lake Dardanelle State Park call this city home.